 How much is an Erich Stauffer figurine worth?

 I’ve compiled all of my writing on the history of Erich Stauffer, Erich Stauffer figurines, and Arnart into one volume, which is available exclusively on the Kindle at Amazon.
-It’s not just a copy of the content you’ll find here, but more has been added for clarity and it’s been arranged in a way that makes sense to the reader.
 Don’t have a Kindle?
-You can still read the book on your computer, mobile phone, or tablet by downloading the Kindle software for your particular device.
+You can still read the book on your computer, mobile phone, or tablet by downloading the Kindle software for your device.

 Learn who Erich Stauffer was, find out more about Arnart Imports and Erich Stauffer Figurines.
 What is an Erich Stauffer figurine worth?
 This isn’t a Erich Stauffer figurines price guide, but there are some ranges and metrics of evaluation you can use.
 Learn how to Identify fake Hummels and other Arnart figurines based on crowns, crossed arrows, and porcelain marks.
 There are no pictures in this book, but there is lots of information about Erich Stauffer figurines and Arnart Imports that you might find useful in identifying and verifying your porcelain figurines.